redeclipse/oldsvnbf/data/sounds/readme.txt

-All sounds in this directory are original works by Quinton "quin" Reeves.

-Files in this directory are released under the Creative Commons license:
+Unless otherwise specified, files in this directory are released under the Creative Commons license:

 	Attribution-ShareAlike 3.0